 Landowners, lessees or land managers need only post their land once a year.
 The signs must be at intervals of 1,000 ft (500 ft in wooded areas) or signs may be placed at primary corners and at access points to the property.
 Signs must state "No Trespassing" or similar words in 2 inch letters and the signature or name and telephone number of the landowner, lessee or manager.

+Just because property isn't posted, that doesn't mean you have the right to enter someone else's private property.
+The posted signs indicated the landowner's intention to prevent unauthorized entry.
 There can be civil and criminal penalties for violation of the trespass laws.
 Civil penalties start at \$50 for first offense, and range up to \$500 and loss of license or registration for a third offense within 3 years.